claushorn/find_papers/README.md

 # find_papers

-querry google scholar and sort by number of citations
+A sinmple python script that, given a querry string, retrieves papers from google scholar (using BeautifulSoup) and ranks them by number of citations.